jduimovich/crda-sarif-poc/README.md

 [![CI](https://github.com/jduimovich/crda-sarif-poc/actions/workflows/ci.yml/badge.svg)](https://github.com/jduimovich/crda-sarif-poc/actions/workflows/ci.yml)

-This demonstrates the use of the [CRDA CLI](https://github.com/fabric8-analytics/cli-tools/blob/main/docs/cli_README.md) to scan a file for dependency vulnerabilities and upload to the Github Security Scanning Facility.
+This Action uses the [CRDA CLI](https://github.com/fabric8-analytics/cli-tools/blob/main/docs/cli_README.md) to scan a file for dependency vulnerabilities and upload to the Github Security Scanning Facility.

 The CRDA CLI produces a json format which contains a detailed list of any dependencies with vulnerabilties.
-In order to use this with the Github built in facility, a converter creates a Sarif file for uploaded using github/codeql-action/upload-sarif@v1
+In order to use this with the GitHub security scan support, a converter creates a Sarif file for uploaded using `github/codeql-action/upload-sarif@v1`.
+To learn more see [https://docs.github.com/en/code-security/secure-coding/sarif-support-for-code-scanning](https://docs.github.com/en/code-security/secure-coding/sarif-support-for-code-scanning).

 ![Issues Found](sample.png)